Composer: Julián Mª Morejón Carmona

 Access to the settings is somewhat complex, since it is found in the account menu located in the app, where we will find the configuration section, where we can make some basic adjustments in the application, although interesting.

 The interface, therefore, is quite minimalist, with all the functionalities in the main interface facilitating access to them, in an agile way and without much complication except for accessing the configuration that can be somewhat more complex.

-This application incorporates some basic native options for specific accessibility, adding even more utility for people with visual disabilities, since, for example, it allows you to configure the synthesis of voice output with some very interesting settings such as the playback speed and the tone of voice, being these very interesting, especially for people with visual disabilities and who also have some type of hearing impairment, expanding the accessibility of the app.
-The main objective of the app is to provide accessibility to people with vision problems, so we can also say that the app as a whole is an accessibility option, since it allows with very good results to recognize the elements of the environment and refer to them by voice For the user, it is added to this, that it is compatible with the TalkBack screen reader to move through the app and its modes, providing exquisite accessibility to the target group of the app, such as people with visual disabilities.
+This application incorporates some basic native specific accessibility options, adding even more utility for people with visual disabilities, since, for example, it allows you to configure the synthesis of the voice output with some very interesting settings such as the playback speed and the tone of voice, being these very interesting, especially for people with visual disabilities and who also have some type of hearing impairment, expanding the accessibility of the app.
+The main objective of the app is to provide accessibility to people with vision problems, so we can also say that the app as a whole is an accessibility option, since it allows with very good results to recognize the elements of the environment and reference them by voice For the user, this is added, which is compatible with the TalkBack screen reader to move through the app and its modes, providing exquisite accessibility to the target group of the app, such as people with visual disabilities.

 Next, we proceed to the accessibility analysis according to different groups of people with disabilities.

 As we have commented previously, the app itself constitutes an accessibility option for the people of this group, we can affirm that its function is very careful and it fulfills its objective in an outstanding way, since the recognition by camera of the different modes is very good except in some specific cases, also by having it correctly labeled for screen readers such as Talkback, the features of the app that do not reproduce voice synthesis, grant complete accessibility to the people of this group.